 - Bed rest

 - Acetaminophen (Tylenol, others) for relief from fever and aches

 As you prepare for your appointment, it's a good idea to write down any questions you have.
-Your doctor is likely to ask you a number of questions as well.
+Your health care provider is likely to ask you a number of questions as well.
 Being ready to answer them may reserve time to go over any points you want to spend more time on.
-Your doctor may ask: